Abelian Galois cohomology of quasi-connected reductive groups: Introduction

-First, let $G$ be a reductive $k$-group.
+Let $G$ be a reductive $k$-group.
 By this we mean that $G$ is smooth and that its identity component $G^0$ is reductive.
 Unlike \cite{SGA3}, we do not assume that $G$ is connected.
-Let $G^\sss\coloneqq[G^0,G^0]$ denote the derived subgroup of the connected reductive group $G^0$, and let $G^\ssc\onto G^\sss$ denote the universal covering of $G^\sss$; see Definition \ref{d:universal} in Appendix \ref{app:universal}.
-For the existence of a universal covering, see \cite[Proposition (2.24)(ii)]{BT} or \cite[Corollary A.4.11(1)]{CGP}.
+Let $G^\sss\coloneqq[G^0,G^0]$ denote the derived subgroup of the connected reductive group $G^0$, and let $\pi\colon G^\ssc\onto G^\sss$ denote the universal covering of $G^\sss$.
 The $k$-group $G^\sss$ is semisimple, and $G^\ssc$ is (semisimple) simply connected, which explains our notations.
 We consider the composite homomorphism

 The $k$-groups $G^0$, $G^\sss$, and $G^\ssc$ depend functorially on $G$; see Proposition \ref{p:GA} for the functoriality of $G^\ssc$.
 Therefore, the left action of $G$ on itself by conjugation induces a left action of $G$ on $G^\ssc$.
 Thus we obtain an action morphism of $k$-varieties